-- build on students' previous learning and provide stretch and challenge for our learners, regardless of their ability, so that they make rapid and sustained progress - provide for the particular needs and aspirations of students, as well as offering a basic entitlement to broad areas of experience - equip students with the necessary skills and knowledge for a fast changing world - help students develop a social and moral awareness and an understanding of their responsibilities towards themselves, others and the environment - stimulate the development of lively and enquiring minds, and to provide the conditions in which creativity, imagination, improvisation, confidence in risk-taking and a thirst for new ideas and understanding can flourish - encourage the attitudes and qualities which will lead students to pursue their learning beyond school, and be happy, safe and successful in their adult life.
+- To ensure our students have access to the powerful knowledge that gives them the best opportunities in later life and in underpinned by our belief in the limitless potential of our students. - To build on students' previous learning and provide stretch and challenge for our learners, regardless of their ability, so that they make rapid and sustained progress - To provide for the particular needs and aspirations of students, as well as offering a basic entitlement to broad areas of experience - To help students develop a social and moral awareness and an understanding of their responsibilities towards themselves, others and the environment - To encourage the attitudes and qualities which will lead students to pursue their learning beyond school, and be happy, safe and successful in their adult life.

-Our curriculum aims link directly to our school values:

-Proud of our creativity;

-Passionate about learning;

-Keen to inspire;

-Valuing ourselves and each other;

-Determined to be the best that we can be.
+Our curriculum aims link directly to our school values: Proud of our creativity; Passionate about learning; Keen to inspire; Valuing ourselves and each other; Determined to be the best that we can be